strontic/strontic.github.io/xcyclopedia/library/wevtutil.exe-3C7F4C8D60835D7B636DAC97E8BD8E4C.md

 ## Possible Misuse

 *The following table contains possible examples of `wevtutil.exe` being misused.
-While `wevtutil.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wevtutil.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --